Domestic Abuse

-The first thing to do when dealing with cases involving domestic violence is to make sure the victim and any children are safe.
+The first thing to do when dealing with cases involving domestic abuse is to make sure the victim and any children are safe.

 Female victims